 The Dayton Metro Library is organized as a county library under the laws of the State of Ohio.
-The Library has its own Board of Trustees consisting of seven members: four of whom are appointed by the Montgomery County Commissioners and three of whom are appointed by the Montgomery County Common Pleas Court Judges.
+The Library has its own Board of Trustees consisting of seven members: four of whom are appointed by the Montgomery County Common Pleas Court Judges.
 Appointments are for seven-year terms and members serve without compensation.
 Under Ohio statutes, the Library is a body politic and corporate capable of suing and being sued, contracting, acquiring, holding, possessing, and disposing of real property, and of exercising such other powers and privileges conferred upon it by law.
 The Library also determines and operates under its own budget.
 Control and management of the Library is governed by sections 3375.33 to 3375.39 of the Ohio Revised Code with the administration of the day-to-day operations of the Library and financial accountability being the responsibility of the Executive Director/Fiscal Officer.